openvar/variantValidator/docs/DOCKER.md

 $ docker-compose up --force-recreate
 ```

-***If you choose this option, make sure you see the container restvv being re-created and all Python packages being
+***If you choose this option, make sure you see the container vv being re-created and all Python packages being
 reinstalled in the printed logs, otherwise the container may not actually be rebuilt and the contained modules may not
  update***